its-Kaktos/Kaktos.UserImmediateActions/README.md

 ### `ICurrentUserWrapperService` :

 `ICurrentUserWrapperService` service is used internally in this package. it is used when a user needs to be singed-out or we need to refresh their cookie.
-By default the implementation of this service uses `UserManager` and `SignInManager` provided by the asp.net core Identity package to achieve its goals. to use your own implementation use [`AddCurrentUserWrapperService`](#addcurrentuserwrapperservice-) extension method and pass your implementation to it.
+By default, the implementation of this service uses `UserManager` and `SignInManager` provided by the asp.net core Identity package to achieve its goals. to use your own implementation use [`AddCurrentUserWrapperService`](#addcurrentuserwrapperservice-) extension method and pass your implementation to it.